tock/book/src/course/dynamic-apps-and-policies/snooping.md

 1. Re-install the kernel with the new key for verification and system call filtering policy.
 2. Re-install the process-info application with the new signature.

-Once those steps are completed, Process Info should work just as it did before.
+Once those steps are completed, Process Manager should work just as it did before.
 The temperature app continues to work, which we can verify by holding our finger on the nRF52840 IC and seeing the temperature rise.